 LaBarba dispatches Elky Clark.

-3. Pascual Pérez: Packing tremendous punching power in his small frame, this Olympic gold medalist and world champion is one of Argentina’s all-time greatest, the country’s first world champ.
-57 KO’s in 84 wins against only seven defeats.
+3. Pascual Pérez: Packing tremendous punching power in his small frame, this Olympic gold medalist and world champion is one of Argentina’s all-time greatest, not to mention the country’s first world champ.
+57 knockouts in 84 wins against only seven defeats.
 Herb Goldman rates him as the second best flyweight of all-time.

 Perez stalks Yoshio Shirai.